Peter Sauber: Motorsport career

 After being trained as an electrician, Sauber became a car salesman in Hinwil, Switzerland.
-This was Sauber's first real association with automobiles and it proved to be the catalyst for his involvement in motor-racing.
-He competed in hillclimbing events in the Volkswagen Beetle he had purchased and thus the foundations for his first project as a team owner were laid.
+This was Sauber's first real association with automobiles and it proved to be the catalyst for his involvement in motorsports.
+He competed in hillclimbing events in a Volkswagen Beetle he had purchased, and thus the foundations for his first project as a team owner were laid.

 Team Sauber

-After opting not to run the family traffic light business, Peter built the Sauber C1 (the C stands for Christiane, the name of Peter Sauber's wife) in his parents' basement.
+After opting not to run the family traffic light business, Peter built the Sauber C1 (the C stands for Christiane, the name of his wife) in his parents' basement.
 It was a car of tubular frame, powered by a 1-litre Ford Cosworth engine.
 He subsequently drove it to the 1970 Swiss hillclimb championship.
 It also remained in racing for ten years in the hands of other drivers, notably Friedrich Hürzeler, who took the 1974 crown in the car.

-In 1971, Sauber handed over the driver's seat to Hans Kunis, who drove the new Sauber C2 model in the same series, as Peter himself had done so the year before.
+In 1971, Sauber handed over the driver's seat to Hans Kunis, who drove the new Sauber C2 model in the same series, as Sauber himself had done so the year before.
 Sauber had started to gain a portfolio of customers and in 1973, Sauber built three C3 spec chassis for different customers.
 Designed by Guy Boisson, the car was used predominantly in the Swiss Sports Car Championship.

 The C4 of 1975 heralded the first aluminium chassis developed by the team, and Boisson was joined by Edy Wiss in designing it.
 Only one C4 was ever produced.

 The most successful of the early Sauber cars, the C5 was used to great effect in conjunction with its 2-litre BMW engine—taking the 1976 Interserie Championship in the hands of Herbert Muller.
 Being a Group 6 sports car, the car was allowed to take part in the legendary 24 Hours of Le Mans, and Sauber entered the C5 in both 1977 and 1978.
 In '77 the car led its class before retiring; the same thing happened in '78.

-1979 marked the end of Sauber's first foray into sports car building – and the start of preparing chassis for Lola F2 cars.
+The year 1979 marked the end of Sauber's first foray into sports car building – and the start of preparing chassis for Lola F2 cars.
 The drivers finished 1–2–4 in the championship that year – one of them was Max Welti, who subsequently joined the team as team manager.

-In 1980, and 1981, Sauber and Welti turned their attentions to developing BMW M1 sportscars, in the latter year it won the 1000km Nürburgring.
+In 1980, and 1981, Sauber and Welti turned their attention to developing BMW M1 sportscars, in the latter year it won the 1000km Nürburgring.

 In 1982, with BASF sponsorship, Sauber returned to sports car racing.
 The C6 was the first car to be tested in a wind tunnel by Sauber.
 It was during these tests that Sauber built up a strong relationship with Leo Ress, who would later become instrumental in the F1 project.

 In 1985, the team's relationship with Mercedes-Benz began.
 This sports car partnership culminated in November 1991 – having ignited the career of Michael Schumacher and Sauber's own protégé, Karl Wendlinger.